LCOGT/photonranch-status/README.md

     - Description: Send a new status
     - Authorization required: No (will be added later)
     - Path Params:
-        - "site": site code that status is being sent from
+        - "site": (str) site code that status is being sent from
     - Request body:
-        - "statusType": string, either "weather", "enclosure", or "device"
+        - "statusType": (str), either "weather", "enclosure", or "device"
         - "status": JSON body as specified in syntax above
     - Responses:
         - 200: Successfully posted status